 This applies to all their styles of socks that I have worn for running over the years, like the crew version, which is a good option if you prefer a taller sock.

 Darn Tough socks are incredibly soft and form-fitting.
-These socks are seamless too which gives a very comfortable feel on your foot with no risk of rubbing, and hence no blisters.
+These socks are seamless too, making them some of the most comfortable socks for running, with minimal risk of rubbing and blisters.

 They’re made with 50% Merino wool.
-I’m a fan of Merino wool for its ability to keep you cool in warm weather and warm in cool weather while maintaining breathability and controlling odors – it’s a great material for socks, baselayers and other sweat-wicking apparel.
+I’m a huge fan of Merino wool for its ability to keep you cool in warm weather and warm in cool weather while maintaining breathability and controlling odors – it’s a great material for socks, baselayers and other sweat-wicking apparel.

 I was very impressed with how quickly the socks began to dry out every time I was done with a wet section of the course during the race mentioned above, this is a testament to their sweat-wicking capability.